openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

 Reusing Data
 ------------

-Once a development or production environment has been populated with a data set comprehensive enough to exercise certain functionality in Open edX, it can be useful to "save it" for later use.
+Once a development environment has been populated with a data set comprehensive enough to exercise certain functionality in Open edX, it can be useful to "save it" for later use.
 The first step is to make sure that any `PII`_ has been stripped from the data.
-This is a particular concern for production data that may include customer information, but even development data may include a developer's email address and other personal information.
+Even development data may include a developer's email address and other personal information.
 Tools such as `dj_anonymizer`_ can be useful in making a first pass at stripping such PII, but it should be followed by manual verification against the `OEP-30`_ annotations.

 Once PII has been removed, an attempt can be made to export just the needed data.
 This may be a combination of course export to OLX and generation of fixtures from selected relational data using a utility such as `django-fixture-magic`_.
 These fixtures should not be saved verbatim, but rather used as a guide for producing Python code that generates roughly equivalent data using ``factory_boy`` as described below.